ibm-cloud-docs/appid/mfa.md

 ### Before you begin
 {: #cd-mfa-configure-sms-before}

-{{site.data.keyword.appid_short_notm}} uses [Nexmo](https://www.nexmo.com/products/sms){: external} to send MFA SMS one-time codes.
-Before you get started, be sure that you have an instance of {{site.data.keyword.appid_short_notm}} that is on the [graduated tier pricing plan](/docs/appid?topic=appid-faq#faq-pricing) and the following Nexmo information.
+{{site.data.keyword.appid_short_notm}} uses [Vonage](https://www.vonage.com/communications-apis/sms/){: external} to send MFA SMS one-time codes.
+Before you get started, be sure that you have an instance of {{site.data.keyword.appid_short_notm}} that is on the [graduated tier pricing plan](/docs/appid?topic=appid-faq#faq-pricing) and the following Vonage information.

- - Obtain your Nexmo API key and secret.
-You can find the Nexmo API key and secret in your account settings page on the Nexmo dashboard.
-Check out the [Nexmo documentation](https://developer.nexmo.com/concepts/guides/authentication#api-key-and-secret){: external} for further information on how to obtain your credentials.
+ - Obtain your Vonage API key and secret.
+You can find the Vonage API key and secret in your account settings page on the Vonage dashboard.
+Check out the [Vonage documentation](https://developer.nexmo.com/messaging/sms/overview#sms-api-features){: external} for further information on how to obtain your credentials.

- - Register your sender ID or the `from` number with Nexmo.
+ - Register your sender ID or the `from` number with Vonage.
 This `from` number is what appears on your user's phone to show who the SMS is from.
-In some countries, Nexmo supports alpha-numeric sender IDs. {{site.data.keyword.appid_short_notm}} uses the value that you enter as Nexmo's sender ID.
-So, if they are supported by Nexmo, you can use the IDs with {{site.data.keyword.appid_short_notm}}.
-For more information, check out the [Nexmo documentation](https://help.nexmo.com/hc/en-us/articles/217571017-What-is-a-Sender-ID){: external}.
+In some countries, Vonage supports alpha-numeric sender IDs. {{site.data.keyword.appid_short_notm}} uses the value that you enter as Vonage's sender ID.
+So, if they are supported by Vonage, you can use the IDs with {{site.data.keyword.appid_short_notm}}.
+For more information, check out the [Vonage documentation](https://help.nexmo.com/hc/en-us/articles/217571017-What-is-a-Sender-ID){: external}.

 ### With the GUI